What I learned from Harrison Owen, creator of Open Space Technology

 At Spirited Work, watching Anne Stadler showing up wherever there was

-dissonance or conflict, I learned to welcome disturbances.
-I came to
+dissonance or conflict, I learned to

 understand that they are indicators that something new wants to emerge.
 And it was watching the patterns of behavior at Spirited Work, the complex, unpredictable human behavior as people experimented with living with spirit in the material world that I have come to understand what Open Space governance looks like, what it means to make difficult decisions in Open Space (way beyond consensus), the role of silence in individual and collective learning.